 What’s the difference between stars and planets?

 Stars form from the collapse of gas and dust in a primordial cloud.
 Consequently, they have a relatively low amount of what astronomers call metals (to astronomers, metallicity refers to any element heavier than hydrogen and helium).
-Stars usually travel on their own or as part of a loose group of similar objects.
-They are massive enough to spark hydrogen fusion in their cores.

 Where does that leave brown dwarfs?

 Brown dwarfs have been found orbiting other suns at distances of 1,000 astronomical units (AU) or more.
 One AU = one Earth-sun distance.
-Not all brown dwarfs orbit far from their stars, however; some have been found orbiting at closer distances, and a few rogue brown dwarfs have been spotted, not orbiting any star, although, of course, these are tough to find!
+Not all brown dwarfs orbit far from their stars, however; some have been found orbiting at closer distances, and a few rogue brown dwarfs have been spotted not orbiting any star, although, of course, these are tough to find!

-By contrast, of the known planets in our own solar system, Neptune is the major planet orbiting farthest from our sun at 30 AU.
+As a comparison, of the known planets in our own solar system, Neptune is the major planet orbiting farthest from our sun at 30 AU.